 How Does the SSA Accommodate for Rising Inflation?

 The Social Security Administration (SSA) studies inflation in the country on a yearly basis and has been known to adjust the SSDI benefits to accommodate for changes in the economic landscape.
 These cost of living adjustments, or COLAs, are meant to help keep benefit recipients on pace with the rising costs brought about by inflation and allow them to maintain the same lifestyle from year to year.
 Increases are not guaranteed, however, as the SSA halted COLA increases from 2009 to 2010 to reevaluate its practices.
 Similarly, due to a relative decline in consumer prices in 2015, the SSA will not increase benefits in 2016.

 If you are unable to make ends meet due to an increase in the cost of living and insufficient SSDI benefits, know that there is hope.
-At Disability Action Advocates, our Reno Social Security Disability lawyers can bring your individual case to the SSA’s attention and help you pursue a fair increase to your benefits.
+At Disability Action Advocates, our Reno Social Security Disability representatives can bring your individual case to the SSA’s attention and help you pursue a fair increase to your benefits.
 We have helped thousands of disabled clients through more than two decades of practice and can use our skills to ensure your rights are protected.